exu3/edu/README.md

 ## how to add an entry

-Create a new MDX file named using the following format:
+Create a new MDX file in `sheets/` named using the following format:
 `YYYY-MM-DD_coursename_title_of_entry.mdx`

 Add a new course in `/lib/courses.json`